goharbor/community/proposals/new/Pluggable-Scanning.md

 ## Abstract

-Add a vendor agnostic image scanner interface between Harbor and external image scanning systems to facilitate integration of other scanners with Harbor and add scanner-specific image checks to optionally gate access to container images.
+Add a generic image scanner abstraction layer between Harbor and external image scanners.
+Scanner integrations are achieved by implementing an adapter which implements the scanner adapter interface and which is loaded, configured, and invoked by the a generic scanner job.

-The plugin interface will support the following high-level capabilities:
+The adapter interface will support the following high-level capabilities:

-1. Scanning images and returning a vulnerability listing mapping vulnerabilities to artifacts in the image
+1. Scanning images achieved by the scanner fetching image data and returning a vulnerability listing mapping vulnerabilities to artifacts in the image
 2. Providing a image check pass/fail recommendation based on the specific capabilities/polices of the scanner (new)
 3. Cleanup of data in the scanner when an image is deleted from Harbor (for image lifecycle completeness) (new)

 ## Background